ryanwildes/fantiepedia/content/witch-brigade/facets/_index.md

  - Wonder Corsair
  - Rapid Venator

-Others are unlocked as you progress throughout the game.
+Others are unlocked as you progress through the story.

 ## Stat Growth